asplunds/qwik-isr/readme.md

 # Qwik Interval Static Regeneration (QISR)

-Qwik-ISR Uses Qwik (SSG adapter) to build Qwik web apps on a predetermined interval.
-Not to be confused with Next ISR.
-Leverages Docker as a build and container tool, cron for scheduling and NGINX for statically serving the files.
+Qwik-ISR to be confused with Next.js's ISR is a method that uses Qwik's SSG adapter to build Qwik web apps/sites on a predetermined interval.
+Qwik-ISR leverages Docker as a build/container tool, cron for scheduling and NGINX for statically serving the app.

+The purpose of this build tool is to serve blazing fast Qwik apps 100% statically while still being able to update the content using a headless CMS.

 ## Usage